Academic Year Housing License 2021-2022

 18. Drugs and Alcoholic Beverages

 You and your guests must obey federal, state and local laws as well as University regulations on alcoholic beverages and illegal drugs.
 Additionally, undergraduate residence rooms, suites, apartments, and common areas carry additional restrictions.
-The use of recreational cannabis is prohibited on University property.
+The possession, use, or distribution of cannabis is prohibited on University property.

 X. TELEPHONES/DATA/CABLE CONNECTIONS

 - Telephone and Data services are provided by Cornell Information Technologies (CIT).
 Local telephone service may be provided in each student room, apartment, or suite on a fee for service basis, except in some small residences.
 Long distance costs are your responsibility.
 Misuse of pin codes issued by the University can result in disciplinary action.